Published Oct 04

 To take on the complete off-road experience, we recommend extending your stay to a few days in the Chaleur Region.

 An extended stay means you'll need to find your home away from home.
 A sanctuary where worries aren't allowed, and where you know you will be treated right.

-We've gone through the process and picked out three top-notch quad accommodations for you to consider while you're in the Chaleur Region.
+We've gone through the process and picked out two top-notch quad accommodations for you to consider while you're in the Chaleur Region.

 1. Atlantic Host

 The Atlantic Host is an independently owned 4-star Canada Select-rated property that offers modern comforts, full-service amenities and a friendly bilingual staff.
 They're famous for their hospitality during the snowmobile season, and this stays true for the many quad riders passing through.

 This year-round experience with the local trail scene shows in the many quad-centric services they offer.
 Here, you'll find loading ramps, heated repair bays, pressure wash and even fuel on-site.